When Do I Move Up Levels in Dancing?

 The most common goals set by new members when they first start dancing are:

-• Be able to dance to 80% of music at social occassions with dancing
+• Be able to dance to 80% of music at social occasions with dancing

 • Meet new people through joining the QS community